Field Normalized Citation Impact

 Data sources: Scopus

 Appropriate use cases: The FNCI was conceived to facilitate the benchmarking of citation performance across groups of different size, disciplinary scope, and age, such as research large groups, institutions, or geographic regions.
 It is meant to correct for the different disciplinary patterns of scholarly communication and publication age can have on non-normalized metrics, such as citation counts.
 The global mean of the FNCI is 1.0, so it is easy to compare a set of values to a benchmark.
 For example, an FNCI of 1.50 means 50% more cited than the world average; whereas, an FWCI of 0.75 means 25% less cited than the world average.

-Inappropriate use cases: Like for most citation analysis, citation-based metrics should not be interpreted as a direct measure of research quality.
+Inappropriate use cases: Citation-based metrics should not be interpreted as a direct measure of research quality.

-Available metric sources: Article level FNCI values are available in Scopus (Field Weighted Citation Index – FWCI), and other bibliometric sources (e.g. Web of Science, Dimensions, Google Scholar) provide possibilities of similarly calculated field-normalized citation based metrics.
+Available metric sources: Article level FNCI values are available in Scopus (Field Weighted Citation Index – FWCI).

 Transparency: The FNCI’s calculation is a well known methodology in bibliometric practice.
 The FNCI is dependent upon a publication’s classification by discipline, publication type, and year.
 While the year and type of publication are recorded and verifiable, discipline assignments are not always available.

-Timeframe: The FNCI may be subject of different ‘citation windows.’
-Typically, it uses citation data from the year of publication plus 3 years, although more extensive (i.e. larger than 3 years) or variable citation windows (i.e. considering all subsequent publication years available after the publication year) are possible.
+Timeframe: The FNCI may be subject to different ‘citation windows.’
+Typically, it uses citation data from the year of publication plus 3 years, although more extensive (e.g. larger than 3 years) or variable citation windows (e.g. considering all subsequent publication years available after the publication year) are possible.